 Another common concern that patients might ask about is whether CT scans emit radiation.
 CT scans do emit radiation with an effective radiation dose anywhere between 2 and 10 mSv.
 Radiation exposure in that range is similar to the amount of background radiation an average person becomes exposed to after about 5 years of normal activity.
 While the radiation exposure is certainly minimal, certain individuals, such as pregnant women, should be strongly advised to avoid undergoing any CT scans during their pregnancy.
 If you have any questions or concerns about the CT scan radiation, don’t be afraid to talk to your doctor to see if you are at risk,

-And no, insurance will not always cover a CT scan.
+Unfortunately, insurance may not always cover a CT scan.
 There are multiple reasons why they might not cover the exam, such as limits to your specific coverage plan, monthly limits in procedures, and annual spending caps.
 With that in mind, people might want to know how much a CT scan can cost.
 CT scans typically cost between $1500 and $3000, depending on the facility and their fees.

 Besides financial limitations, or any other possible limitation discussed above, CT scans don’t necessarily run into any significant problems or limitations.
 However, CT scans can occasionally struggle to capture multiple, layered angles for more comprehensive imaging.
 So, in the case that a patient needs to have their symptoms examined from multiple different angles, the patient will likely need to reposition themselves to successfully capture the whole picture.
 While this might prove to be inconvenient for some, CT scans are advantaged due to their ability to accommodate patients with metal implants, tattoos, cardiac pacemakers, and implants.
 Some diagnostic imaging exams, like MRIs, cannot easily accommodate such things.